Cronus, the Leader of the Titans

-Cronus was a child of Uranus, the god of the sky, and his wife Rhea.
+Cronus was a child of Uranus, the titan of the sky, and his wife Gaea.
 According to Apollodorus , Cronus was the youngest and weakest, but smartest of the Titans.

 Cronus was married to his own sister Rhea and, after throwing their father to the depths of the underworld, they took the throne of the world together as King and Queen.